Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Results

-Having established that \textit{ELERAG} is the most effective solution for the specific domain, qualitative analysis helps to explain why the integration of Entity Linking provides this advantage.
+Given that \textit{ELERAG} appears to be the most effective solution for the specific domain, qualitative analysis helps to explain why the integration of Entity Linking provides this advantage.
 Inspection of the results confirms that the entity-based signal is crucial in high-ambiguity scenarios.
 A clear example is the query ``Who is Smith?''.
 The \textit{Baseline} system, relying only on semantic similarity, retrieved scattered and less relevant documents based on broad keyword matching.
 In contrast, the \textit{ELERAG} pipeline, guided by the unambiguous entity ID from Wikidata, successfully promoted the correct, relevant passages to the top ranks.
 This allowed the LLM to generate a more coherent, factually dense, and precise answer.
 This qualitative benefit was less pronounced in broad, low-ambiguity queries, where the baseline's semantic search was already sufficient.
 This suggests that the primary value of our hybrid approach lies in its ability to resolve factual ambiguity, which is a critical weakness of purely semantic systems in technical domains.
+Moreover, because the system relies on multilingual embeddings and Wikidata identifiers shared across languages, the overall architecture is largely language-agnostic and could be applied to other languages with comparable knowledge base coverage.